pablohpsilva/vuejs-component-style-guide/README.md

 ### Why?

-* Documentation provides developers with a high level overview to a module, without the need to go through all its code.
-This makes a module more accessible and easier to use.
+* Documentation provides developers with a high level overview to a component, without the need to go through all its code.
+This makes a component more accessible and easier to use.
 * A component's API is the set of custom attributes through which its configured.
 Therefore these are especially of interest to other developers which only want to consume (and not develop) the component.
 * Documentation formalises the API and tells developers which functionality to keep backwards compatible when modifying the component's code.
 * `README.md` is the de facto standard filename for documentation to be read first.
 Code repository hosting services (Github, Bitbucket, Gitlab etc) display the contents of the the README's, directly when browsing through source directories.
 This applies to our module directories as well.

 ### How?

 Add a `README.md` file to the component's module directory: